1j01/jspaint/README.md

   Start up a session at [jspaint.ml/#session:bad455](http://1j01.github.io/jspaint/#session:bad455) and send the link to your friends!
+  (It doesn't yet work very well, though.
-  (Currently when someone changes the canvas, you're annoyingly interrupted.
-It's very rudimentary.)
+  Currently when someone changes the canvas, you're annoyingly interrupted)

 #### Possible improvements include: